PatrickMcLennan/react-fox/README.md

 ## What is this?

 A 3d Starfox-like shooting game.
 Utilises react-three-fiber + recoil to handle the visuals and state management.
+It's still a work in progress, and once completed will undergo a fairly significant refactor.

 ### How do I use it?